meltano/handbook/src/_company/communication.md

 1. When specifying measurements, please include both Metric and Imperial equivalents.
 1. We're an internationally diverse company.
 Please do not refer to team members outside the US as international, instead use non-US.
 Please also avoid the use of offshore/overseas to refer to non-American continents.
 1. If you have multiple points in a comment or email, please number them.
 Numbered lists are easier to reference during a discussion over bulleted lists.
-1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available please paste that in.
+1. When you reference an issue, pull request, comment, commit, page, doc, etc. and you have the URL available please paste that in.
 1. In making URLs, always prefer hyphens to underscores, and always use lowercase.
 1. Use [inclusive and gender-neutral language](https://techwhirl.com/gender-neutral-technical-writing/) in all writing.
 1. Refer to environments that are installed and run by the end-user as "self-managed."